zJerino/Mooz/README.md

-# ParticlesJS Module
+# Mooz Template

 #### Installation:

-- Upload the contents of the **upload** directory straight into your NamelessMC installation's directory
+- Upload all the contents of "upload" directory to the root directory of your NamelessMC installation.
-- Activate the module in the StaffCP -> Modules tab
-- And Ready
+- Then login to your staff panel, and head over to templates section and click "Install" button.

+#### Personalize:

+- Log in to your staff panel, go to the templates section and click the "make default" button which is among the template options.
+- And you have already entered the personalization section where you can edit some template functions

 #### Contact me: